pdxparrot/ggj2019/SETUP.md

     * Add an empty GameObject under the prefab and add a Post Process Volume to it
     * Attach the Cameras and the Post Process Volume to the Viewer component
     * **Create the Post Process Layer (one per-viewer, Viewer{N}_PostProcess)**

-  * Create an empty Prefab and add the CameraManager component to it
-* InputManager
-  * Create an empty Prefab and add the InputManager component to it
-  * Attach the Controls.inputasset asset
+## LoadingManager and GameStateManager Prefabs

+* Create a new LoadingManager script that overrides Game LoadingManager
+* Create a new GameStateManager script that overrides Game GameStateManager
+  * Implement the ShowLoadingScreen/UpdateLoadingScreen methods to call the LoadingManager methods
+* Add a connection to the GameStateManager in the LoadingManager
-  * Attach the EventSystem prefab
+  * Override CreateManagers() in the loading manager to create the GameStateManager prefab
-* SceneManager
-  * Create an empty Prefab and add the SceneManager component to it
-  * Set the main scene name if necessary
-* NetworkManager
-  * Create an empty Prefab and add the NetworkManager component to it
-    * Disable Don't Destroy on Load
-    * Set the Network Info as desired
-* GameStateManager
+  * Override OnLoad() in the loadin gmanager to have the GameStateManager transition to the initial state
 * Create an empty Prefab and add the GameStateManager component to it
+* Create a new Intro script that overrides the Game GameState
+* Create an empty Prefab and add the Intro component to it
+  * Set the Scene Name to intro
+* Set the Intro state as the Initial Game State Prefab in the GameStateManager

 # Splash Screen Setup

-* Create and save a new scene
+* Create and save a new scene (Scenes/splash.unity)
   * The only object in the scene should be a Main Camera
+    * Clear Flags: Solid Color
+    * Background: Opaque Black
+    * Culling Mask: Nothing
+    * Projection: Orthographic
+    * Uncheck Occlusion Culling
+    * Uncheck Allow HDR
+    * Uncheck Allow MSAA
     * Leave the Audio Listener attached to the camera for audio to work
   * Add the AspectRatio component to the camera
+  * Remove the Skybox Material
+  * Environment Lighting Source: Color
+  * Disable Realtime Global Illumination
+  * Disable Baked Global Illumination
+  * Disable Auto Generate lighting
 * Add the scene to the Build Settings and ensure that it is Scene 0
-* Add a new GameObject to the scene and add the SplashScreen component to it
+* Add a new GameObject to the scene (SplashScreen) and add the SplashScreen component to it
 * Attach the camera to the Camera field of the SplashScreen component
 * Add whatever splash screen videos to the list of Splash Screens on the SplashScreen component
 * Set the Main Scene Name to match whatever the name of your main scene is